Australian Clinical Labs / Medlab Breach 2022:

 2.2M records exposed

-Disclaimer: This guide is provided for general informational purposes only and does not constitute legal, financial, or professional advice.
-The information is based on publicly available sources at the time of writing and may not reflect the most current developments, including any outcome of the ongoing OAIC enforcement proceedings.
+Disclaimer:This guide is provided for general informational purposes only and does not constitute legal, financial, or professional advice.
+The information is based on publicly available sources at the time of writing, including the OAIC's 2025 announcement of the Federal Court's $5.8 million civil penalty order against Australian Clinical Labs.
 In The Event Of Pty Ltd (ABN 38 687 352 647) is not affiliated with Australian Clinical Labs Limited or Medlab Pathology.
 If you believe you have been affected by this data breach, we recommend contacting the relevant authorities and seeking professional guidance specific to your circumstances.